A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 If you’re ready to go ahead and start preparing for your HHG move with military movers, that’s great news!
 It’s never too early to start organizing your timeline so you’re ready to go when the big day arrives.

-Now is the time for staying organized and ensuring you’re prepared to have your house packed up and shipped to your new station.
+Now is the time for getting organized and ensuring you’re prepared to have your house packed up and shipped to your new station.
 Your transportation service provider will work with the moving company to get as close as possible to your ideal moving dates so you’ll be ready to report to the new station on day one.
 You’ll receive a 7-day spread date of when the moving company must pack and pick up your items.
-When your moving company confirms your pickup date, they will also confirm your pack-out date, which is when they will come to pack up your items.
-These might not be on the same day, which is why it’s essential to confirm these dates ASAP.
+When your moving company confirms your pickup date, they will also confirm your pack-out date, or when they will come to pack up your items.
+These might not be on the same day, meaning it’s essential to confirm these dates ASAP (especially if you’re organizing an off-season PCS move).

 Moving Day